carobatata/carobatata/README.md

 Working in tech companies introduced me to this wonderful IT world.
 I was amazed by the work environment and the innovative and creative atmosphere so I started to feel very curious about this new and unlimited world.

-Recently I relocated to Barcelona and I thought it was the perfect opportunity to reinvent myself and take a step forward in my career.
-I decided to go big and study programming.
+Recently I relocated to Barcelona and I thought it was the perfect opportunity to explore this tech side and that’s why I started to study software development.
+I’m really excited about the possibility of mixing my previous and newly acquired skills.

-💻 My stack:
+💻 Technologies:
 Programming language: JavaScript.
 Front End: React, Redux, HTML5, CSS.
 Back End: Node.js, Express, TypeScript.